 1 2 3 4 5 6 7 8 9 10 11 12 13 14 15 16 <article> <header> <h2>Google Chromecast Ultra</h2> <p>TV & Home Theater</p> </header> <div> <img src="https://cdn-demo.algolia.com/bestbuy-0118/4397400_sb.jpg" width="220" height="146" alt="Google Chromecast Ultra" /> <p>Enjoy all your favorite movies, shows, games and music plus the latest 4K content with Chromecast Ultra, a streaming device that…</p> </div> <footer> <p> <span>$</span> <strong>69</strong> <span>Rating: 4/5</span> </p> </footer> </article>

-While our product correctly uses semantic markup (the content is isolated in an
+While Algolia correctly uses semantic markup (the content is isolated in an

 article element, a

-header section with the product name in a
+header section with the product name in an

 h2 element, a product image with an